 Don't hesitate to ask your doctor about his or her experience with diagnosing pancreatic cancer.
 If you have any doubts, get a second opinion.

 Treatment for pancreatic cancer depends on the stage and location of the cancer as well as on your overall health and personal preferences.
 For most people, the first goal of pancreatic cancer treatment is to eliminate the cancer, when possible.
-When that isn't an option, the focus may be on improving your quality of life and preventing the cancer from growing or causing more harm.
+When that isn't an option, the focus may be on improving your quality of life and limiting the cancer from growing or causing more harm.

 Operations used in people with pancreatic cancer include: